rombie18/mcqueen/README.md

          - `main`: Contains the main programs to drive the robot, to record camera footage and to run lane detection seperately
          - `testing`: Contains various testing scripts to individually test software or hardware components
          - `videos`: Contains recorder footage of the robot in operation (this folder does not get synched to git)
+         - **`main.sh`: This is the entry point of the robot.
+This script will be run when starting the mcqueen service on boot**

 ## Installation